Questions to ask yourself when shopping for a retail credit card

 “Oh no, why did you do that?” was my reaction.

-My friend explained her decision by a one-time discount and a pouch of free products she’d received.
+My friend explained that she’d received a one-time discount and a pouch of free products.
 She couldn’t understand my exasperation.

-Does it make sense for you?
-Next time you’re at checkout and the salesperson is pitching you a store card, ask yourself the following questions before you succumb and sign up.
+But is a store card right for you?
+Next time you’re at checkout and a salesperson is pitching you a store card, ask yourself the following questions before you sign up.

 How often do you shop at the store?

 If you’re a loyal customer at a store chain, it may make sense for you to sign up for that chain’s credit card.
-This may bring significant discounts or attractive earning rates, as well as other benefits associated with the store.
+Doing so could bring significant discounts or attractive earning rates, as well as other benefits associated with the store.

-However, even if you do shop frequently at the same store, its credit card might not still be the best option for you.
-See if you can find a general rewards credit card that could earn you the same rate at that store and beyond.
+However, it’s worth noting that, even if you frequently shop at a store, its store credit card still might not be the best option for you.
+See if you can find a general rewards credit card that could offer you the same rewards rate at that store and beyond.

 Could a general credit card serve the same purpose?

-This leads us to the next question — could a general credit card be a better deal?
+This leads us to the next question — could a general credit card offer a better deal?

-For example, as a bookworm who spends at bookstores almost compulsively, I recently went looking for a credit card that would reward me for book purchases.
-For a while, I’d been considering the Barnes & Noble Mastercard®, which earns 5 percent back on Barnes & Noble purchases.
+For example, as a bookworm who spends at bookstores almost compulsively, I’ve been looking for a credit card that would reward me for book purchases.
+For a while, I’ve been considering the Barnes & Noble Mastercard®*, which earns 5 percent back on Barnes & Noble purchases.

 I love Barnes & Noble, and that’s not a bad offer at all.
-Still, when I was doing my research, I found a general credit card that earns 5 percent back at any place with a bookstore merchant code and at Amazon, on top of competitive rewards in a few other categories.
-It’s the Affinity Cash Rewards Visa® Signature from the Affinity Credit Union, of which I’m now a happy member.
+But when I was doing my research, I found the Affinity Cash Rewards Visa® Signature*, a general credit card from Affinity Credit Union that earns 5 percent cash back at bookstores and Amazon, on top of competitive rewards in a few other categories.
+I’m now a happy cardmember.

-With the Target REDCard, you can get a 5 percent discount on all eligible Target purchases, and the Capital One Walmart Rewards® Mastercard® earns 5 percent back at Walmart.com, including delivery and pickup, and 2 percent back in Walmart stores.
-Additionally, you’ll earn 5 percent back in Walmart stores for the first 12 months if you use the card with Walmart Pay.
+With the Target RedCard™*, you can get a 5 percent discount on all eligible Target purchases.
+The Capital One Walmart Rewards® Mastercard® offers 5 percent cash back at Walmart.com (including delivery and pickup) and 2 percent cash back at Walmart stores and fuel stations, among other rewards.
+Additionally, as a welcome offer, you’ll earn 5 percent cash back in Walmart stores for the first 12 months if you use the card with Walmart Pay.

-These are rather appealing ongoing rewards for superstore lovers, especially considering you’re not likely to find them with general credit cards.
+These two cards offer rather appealing ongoing rewards for superstore lovers, especially considering superstore rewards are uncommon with general credit cards.

 Is it a closed-loop or open-loop card?

-Some stores offer multiple credit cards, including both open-loop and closed-loop versions.
-For example, Amazon offers two open-loop co-branded cards issued by Chase: the Amazon Rewards Visa Signature Card and the Amazon Prime Rewards Visa Signature Card.
-It has a couple of closed-loop options as well: the Amazon.com Store Card and the Amazon Secured Card.
-These two cards are issued by Synchrony Bank, a popular issuer of store cards, and can only be used on Amazon.
+However, some stores offer multiple credit cards, including both open-loop and closed-loop versions.
+For example, Amazon offers two open-loop cards, which are issued by Chase: the Amazon Prime Rewards Visa Signature Card* and the Amazon Rewards Visa Signature Card*.
+Amazon also has closed-loop options like the Amazon Store Card* and the Amazon Secured Card*.
+These two cards are issued by Synchrony Bank, a popular issuer of store cards, and they can only be used on Amazon.

 Without a doubt, open-loop credit cards offer much more flexibility and, in many cases, added rewards potential.
 They may also come with better card benefits.
-Still, closed-loop cards can make sense in some cases, too— especially if your credit leaves much to be desired.
+Still, closed-loop cards can make sense in some cases — especially if your credit leaves much to be desired.

 Retail credit cards tend to be more lenient when it comes to credit score requirements.

-However, as you might have already realized, not all retail credit cards are created equal.
-This applies to their credit requirements too.
+However, as you may have already realized, not all retail credit cards are created equal.
+This applies to their credit requirements, too.

 For instance, Chase issues the open-loop Amazon credit cards.
-This issuer is known to be somewhat stingy with approvals, so it may be harder to qualify for its Amazon cards.
-Plus, there’s the unofficial 5/24 rule to consider—Chase may not approve you for a card if you’ve opened five or more cards in the last 24 months.
+This issuer is known to be stricter with approvals, so it may be harder to qualify for one of its Amazon cards.
+Plus, there’s the unofficial 5/24 rule to consider, which means Chase may not approve you for a card if you’ve opened five or more cards in the last 24 months.

 Fortunately, qualifying for the Amazon Store Card might be easier.
-Closed-loop retail cards generally have lower credit requirements, which makes them a valid option for those with less than perfect scores or new to credit.
+Closed-loop retail cards generally have lower credit requirements, which makes them a good option for those who are new to credit or have lower scores.

-Note that some issuers may consider you for an alternate version of the card with lower score requirements if you don’t qualify for the store card you’ve applied for.
+Additionally, note that, if you don’t qualify for the store card you’ve applied for, some issuers may consider you for an alternate version of the card with lower score requirements.

-Take the Walmart Rewards Card: It requires a good to excellent credit score, but if you don’t qualify, you’ll be automatically considered for the closed-loop Walmart Rewards® Card.
+Take the Capital One Walmart Rewards card: It recommends that applicants have a fair to good credit score, but if you don’t qualify for the card, you may be automatically considered for the closed-loop Walmart Rewards® Card*.

-Before you apply for a retail credit card, it may be a good idea to check your credit score to have a better idea of what you’re likely to be approved for.
+Before you apply for a retail credit card, it’s a good idea to check your credit score so you have a better idea of what you’re likely to be approved for.

 What’s the interest rate?

-However, if you’re planning a large purchase that will take a few months to pay off or simply know that you have a habit of revolving a balance, a high interest rate might not be the best idea.
+However, if you’re planning a large purchase that will take a few months to pay off or if you simply know that you have a habit of carrying a balance, choosing a retail card with a high interest rate is not the best idea.

 I’m not saying a store credit card is always the worst idea.
 I’m only saying there’s a lot to consider before applying, even if you regularly shop at the store in question.

-Next time the cashier asks you if you’d like to apply for a retail credit card, resist the pressure to say yes.
-If you’re interested, do your research first and make sure that the card you’re considering is the best available option in your situation — just as you should do before applying for any card.
+So, next time the cashier asks you if you’d like to apply for a retail credit card, resist the pressure to say yes.
+If you’re interested, do your research first and make sure that the card you’re considering is the best available option for your situation — just as you should do before applying for any card.